 There used to be an apartment building.
-The original building was destroyed during the World War II., due to the mistake of the American Air Force (they wanted to attack the Dresden in Germany, but they got wrong and bombed Prague instead).
+The original building was destroyed during World War II., due to the mistake of the American Air Force (they wanted to attack Dresden in Germany, but they got wrong and bombed Prague instead).
 It was unclear what would stand in the original place until the 1990s.
 Vlado Milunić and Václav Havel brought back the idea.
 V. Milunić expected that the building should be leaning over the street – as a symbol of movements in Czech society again after the end of the communistic regime.

 The original idea was to build a house with a library, theater, and café, which would complete the cultural line from the Rudolfinum through the National Theater.
 The non-commercial project did not find an investor, but later on, the Nationale Nederlanden agreed to build commercial space there and the official name of the Dancing House was Nationale Nederlanden Building for several years.
-The investor's condition was also to find the world recognized architect.
+The investor's condition was also to find a world-recognized architect.
 So, Milunić invited Frank O. Gehry, who accepted the project with words that “he will do anything for the country that gave Jaromír Jágr to America”.

 Construction and style

-Dancing House Prague – Gallery and current exhibition
+Gallery and current exhibition

 The Dancing House in Prague regularly holds exhibitions in its gallery.
-Current exhibition schedule can be found on the official website.
+The current exhibition schedule can be found on the official website.
 The Dancing House hosts exhibitions of artists, painters, photographers as well as “retro” exhibitions.
 Admission to individual exhibitions varies.
 Usually, it is around 200 CZK.
 The gallery is open daily from 9 am to 8 pm.

-Rooftop Glass Bar at the Dancing house Prague
+Rooftop Glass Bar

-Dancing House Prague – Restaurant Ginger and Fred
+Restaurant Ginger and Fred

 On the 7th floor of the Dancing House, there is a luxury restaurant Ginger and Fred.
 Chef's specialties can be enjoyed in the stylish interior along with the beautiful view.
 The menu and restaurant contact can be found at the Ginger & Fred Restaurant website.
 The restaurant primarily cooperates with local suppliers.

 Guests of the Dancing House’s restaurant can park their car for 3 hours in the underground garage on ul.
 Václavská (Wenceslas Street).
-It is necessary to show a restaurant receipt to get free parking.
+It is necessary to show a restaurant bill to get free parking.